fenago/katacoda-scenarios/hlf-advanced-cryptogen-advanced/steps/4/text.md

 </pre>

-#### Validate
-Validate that the crypto material was created for the organizations by going into the generated crypto-config DIRECTORY and then navigate to peerOrganizations.
-Explore the various directories
+In the next step, we will creat crypto material for the organizations and explore generated crypto-config directory.